mattiasu96/TrapGenerator/README.md

 ## Model Post-Processing
 Our model will generate a *.txt file* as output, containing its prediction.
 Since we're interested in generating useful loops, we have to convert our *.txt file* into a MIDI file.
-The process is the same as the [Pre-Processing](#Data-Pre-Processing) part but in reverse order.
+The process is the same as the [Pre-Processing](#Data-Pre-Processing) part but in reverse order. <br> So we will extract MIDI notes from their *.txt* representation.
-From txt in the already mentioned format, we will extract the corresponding MIDI notes and we will append them in a MIDI file.
-We're doin this using the above mentioned Python library.

 # Results
 Did we end up with a good drums generator?
-Unfortunately, not at all, but we're going to make a deeper analysis on why we failed and how to solve the problem.
+Unfortunately, not at all.  <br>We're going to make a deeper analysis on why we failed and how to solve the problem.
 Here's an example of our prediction: Link here.

 ## Emulating the original paper results